ooluwatosinmile/FastFood_Revenue_Optimization/README.md

 ### 1. Product Unit Economics (The Margin Opportunity)

-The analysis of revenue, volume, and average price confirmed that the focus must be on high-margin products like **Burgers**.
+The analysis of revenue, volume, and average price confirmed that the focus must be on high margin products like **Burgers**.

 | Product | Avg.
 Price | Total Volume | Total Revenue |
 | :--- | :--- | :--- | :--- |